Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Additionally if you take circles and connect them in a point space.
-You then can create the same pattern.
+Additionally, if you connect circles in a point space, you can create the same pattern.

 <br /><br />